When a Temporary Guardian Can Be Appointed

 Time Limits and Protections for the Ward

-A temporary guardianship granted without notice expires within thirty days unless the court extends it for good cause.
-The court must schedule a hearing within that same window.
-If the ward was not represented by independent counsel at the time of the petition, the court appoints an attorney to visit the ward and represent their interests.
+A temporary guardianship granted without notice expires within thirty days.
+The court can extend it only for good cause.
+A hearing must be scheduled within that same window.
+If the ward did not have independent counsel when the petition was filed, the court appoints an attorney to visit the ward and represent their interests.
+This differs from a permanent guardianship, which has no automatic expiration.

 A temporary guardian is responsible to provide the care and custody of the ward.
 The authority of a permanent guardian previously appointed by the court is suspended as long as the temporary guardian has authority.

 A.R.S. § 14-5310(J)The ward can move to dissolve or modify the appointment on as little as two days' notice.
-After a full hearing, the court may appoint a temporary guardian for up to six months, with extensions only for good cause.
-These safeguards exist because a temporary guardianship restricts personal autonomy, and Arizona law treats that restriction seriously.
+After a full hearing, the court may appoint a temporary guardian for up to six months.
+Extensions require good cause.
+Unlike a permanent guardianship, this type of appointment is designed to be short-term.
+These safeguards exist because even temporary appointments restrict personal autonomy.
+The process applies only to adults, not to a minor child.